Fish Stocking Services

 - to 4.86 lb.

 Florida’s official state freshwater fish and one of the world’s most prized gamefish, the Largemouth Bass has been introduced around the globe.
 A top predator, it eats any animal it can fit in its oversized mouth and swallow, including fish, frogs, insects, and the occasional small bird or mammal.
 The Florida largemouth bass fishery generates billions of dollars annually for the state economy.
 We stock the Florida subspecies, sometimes known as the “Florida bass”, or “black bass”.
 Typically available only in spring.

 - to 24 in.

-Contact our fish stocking professionals today for any questions regarding our services and fish stocking species.
+Contact our fish stocking professionals today for any questions regarding our services and fish stocking species for lakes and ponds.
 Call us at 855-888-LAKE to get a free quote from Lake & Wetland Management Fish Stocking experts.